-When the 2018 Boston Red Sox won Game Five against the Los Angeles Dodgers the club became the first MLB team to win four World Championships in the 21st Century!
+When the 2018 Boston Red Sox won Game Five against the Los Angeles Dodgers the club became, and still remain, the only MLB team to win four World Championships in the 21st Century!
 And they became the first team in MLB history to win four World Championships over fifteen consecutive seasons in both the 20th and 21st Centuries!
-With these achievements this a good time to step back and review the glorious history of baseball in Boston over 148 years.
+Given Red Sox fans commitment to the team through thick and thin this is a great time to step back and review the glorious history of baseball in Boston over the previous 153 seasons.

-Boston’s 148 consecutive seasons are the most in major league baseball—in fact the most in the world.
-Chicago is second with 146 consecutive seasons, and we can thank Mrs. O’Leary’s cow for shutting down Chicago baseball in 1872, leaving us with the world record.
+Boston’s 154 consecutive seasons are the most in major league baseball—in fact the most in the world.
+Chicago is second with 152 consecutive seasons–and we can thank Mrs. O’Leary’s cow for shutting down Chicago baseball in 1872, leaving us with the world record.
 From 1871 to 1900, the Boston Red Stockings/Beaneaters were the dominant team in professional baseball.
 Then in 1901 the Boston Nationals—who became the Braves in 1912—were joined by the Boston Americans—who became the Red Sox in 1908.
 The two teams fought for fans’ affections over the next 52 seasons until the Braves waved the white flag of surrender and moved to Milwaukee for the 1953 season.

 The sale of some fellow named “Ruth” after the 1919 season kicked off two dismal decades of baseball in Boston.
 But the arrival of another fellow named “Williams” in 1939 kicked off a resurgence of interest.